Dr Oz recommends this product for preventing Diabetes, Pre-diabetes, controlling sugar and fights cholesterol and heart disease.

 Several studies show that Mulberry leaves and White Mulberries have proven to aid in a healthier diet for Diabetics, and since they’re naturally sweet, you can still satisfy your sweet tooth without harming your body.

-Scientists have found, among other antioxidants, a Flavonoid called Quercetin in white Mulberries. you may have seen Quercetin on major cosmetic brand labels for anti-aging moisturizers and serums.
+Scientists have found, among other antioxidants, a Flavonoid called Quercetin in white Mulberries.
+You may have seen Quercetin on major cosmetic brand labels for anti-aging moisturizers and serums.
 Quercetin is not just a beauty product – it’s also considered a nutritional supplement that is said to support the immune system, reduce allergies and support bone health.
+Most of all studies prove that it is best absorbed when consumed (versus applied topically onto skin).

 History & Ancient Uses